developerproductivity/logilica-cli/README.md

-# logilica-weekly-report
+# `logilica-cli`

-This project exports charts and text from Logilica reports and makes them available in a variety of formats, including HTML, Markdown, and Google Docs.
-The tool can also be used to configure Logilica integrations, supporting a "configuration as code" approach.
+`logilica-cli` is a command-line tool which provides CLI access to the Logilica UI.
+The tool currently provides two subcommands.
+The first exports charts and text from Logilica reports and makes them available in a variety of formats, including HTML, Markdown, and as a Google Docs document.
+The second is used to configure Logilica integrations, supporting a "configuration as code" approach.

-The tool is configured via a YAML file which contains tool configuration options and options for exporting data or configuring Logilica.
-By default, the file `weekly_report.yaml` in the current directory is used, but an alternate path can be specified on the command line.
+The tool is configured via a YAML file which contains tool configuration options as well as options for exporting data or configuring Logilica.
+By default, the file `logica-cli.yaml` in the current directory is used, but an alternate path can be specified on the command line.

 For export, the configuration includes a list of teams.
 For each team, it